brycecherry75/SimpleClockGenerator/README.md

 v1.2.2	Return of maximum value on a given pin and function to check if a given pin supports external clocking; with these functions among those included in v1.2.1, demo sketch is now universal

+v1.2.3  Added PLL frequency functions (with an external VCO and phase comparator) for pins supporting clocking via a T hardware function pin.

 FEATURES:

 Supported boards (and derivatives): Uno (Mega/Leonardo/ATmega8 support planned)